taher435/jenkins-proxy/README.md

    You can find jenkins_url in the job configuration page on jenkins under "Build Trigger" section.
 3. Host this proxy on your server with a live domain : `example.com`
-4. Go Bitbucket repository and under Settings > Webhooks create a new webhhook using the URL : `http://www.example.com/trigger-build?project=<Your Jenkins Project Key>&token=<Your remote trigger token>&targetBranch=<your branch to deploy using jenkins>`
+4. Go Bitbucket repository and under Settings > Webhooks create a new webhhook using the URL : `http://www.example.com/trigger-build?project=<Your Jenkins Project Key>&token=<Your remote trigger token>&branch=<your branch to deploy using jenkins>`

 Thats it! you are done.
 Now commit something and push your repo and your jenkins build should trigger automatically.